scripting/feeder/docs/templates.md

 ### The Hello World template

 This is the <a href="https://github.com/scripting/feeder/blob/main/templates/helloworld.html">template</a>.
-I suggest keeping this open in a tab for reference.

 This is how you invoke it:

 <a href="http://feeder.scripting.com/?template=helloworld&feedurl=https://news.ycombinator.com/rss">http://feeder.scripting.com/?template=helloworld&feedurl=https://news.ycombinator.com/rss</a>

-I suggest opening that url in a browser, do a view source and leave that open in a tab.

-The template refers to 3 macros which are filled in by the feeder app before it serves it.
+The template refers to 3 macros which are filled in by the feeder app serving it.

 1. [%feedTitle%] -- the title of the feed, displayed in the &lt;title> element in the HTML.

 2. [%config%] -- configuration info from the server, assigned to a local variable <i>config.</i>

-3. [%feedJsonText%] -- the JSON object returned by the reallysimple package, assigned to a local variable, theFeed
+3. [%feedJsonText%] -- the JSON object returned by the reallysimple package, assigned to a local variable, <i>theFeed.</i>

 From there, the primary job of the template is to display and allow the user to interact with the contents of the feed, which is accessed locally through <i>theFeed,</i> which is just a JavaScript object.